RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Cross-Platforms Analysis:</b><br>
 Analysis is in-progress across-platforms.

-- <i>Data of 5 months of December 2020 to April 2021 is provided for open peer-review and research studies on GitHub.
+- <i>Data of 5 months of December 2020 to April 2021 is provided on GitHub for open peer-review and research studies.
 Full Data for more independent cross-platform analysis is provided in research data repositories.</i>
 - <i>Note:</i> Peaks, Heat Maps of Threats, coordinated bot activities, repeated same texts, and more anomalies show for 2018-2022 continuing, especially February 2020 onward as seen in analysis files.
 <br>Not all analysis is given for researcher privacy for published research papers and review of the operations.

 <i>The Academic API was used for Retweets and <a href="https://InformationTracer.com">InformationTracer</a> for CrowdTangle API.</i><br>

 <b>Threat Analysis of "High Risk" Influence:</b><br>
 - Threat analysis and our studies shows the timelines to escalations of risks with keywords, phrases use.
-With knowledge of social dynamics, it's seen that percentages of people are incited within the automated simulations caused by the companies and services.
-For example, within tens of thousands of repeated texts, false interactions, and cryptic bot networks are people brought into them to threaten Amber Heard.
+With knowledge of social dynamics, it's seen that within the automated simulations caused by the companies and services are percentages of incited people.
+For examples, within tens of thousands of repeated texts on YouTube, false interactions on all platforms, and cryptic bot networks are people brought into them to threaten Amber Heard.
 We show progressions of threats and escalations. <a href="https://youtu.be/kTTqIqqqRjA?t=89">(See Video by Coded Bias: Voting Experiment on Facebook)</a>
 <br>- Other experts saw cyber crime needing flagging for removal by cybersecurity.
 <br>- Clustering analysis with cyber intelligence reveals scientifically operations to cause distress beyond manual searches.
 <br> Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.